 The Shure AONIC 50’s microphone does an inadequate job of isolating your voice from ambient noise.
 Listeners on the other end might have a very hard time understanding you if you make a call in a loud environment.

 The battery life of these headphones is good, at just over 17 hours of playback on a single charge with ANC turned on.
-However, that’s slightly less than the 20 hours that Shure advertises, and somewhat disappointing overall, especially compared to cheaper wireless ANC headphones such as the Razer Opus Wireless, which delivered just under 33 hours of continuous playback.
+However, that’s slightly less than the 20 hours that Shure advertises, and somewhat disappointing overall, especially compared to cheaper wireless ANC headphones like the Razer Opus Wireless, which delivered just under 33 hours of continuous playback.
 They also lack any sort of power-saving features like an auto-off timer, which means you could drain your battery if you aren’t careful.
-That said, they can be used passively using the included 1/8" TRRS cable, which is helpful if you’ve run completely out of battery.
+That said, they can be used for passive listening using the included 1/8" TRS or USB-C cables, which is helpful if you’ve run completely out of battery.

 The Shure AONIC 50 offer a wide range of Bluetooth connectivity options.
 They’re compatible with SBC, aptX, aptX HD, and aptX-LL, the last of which is a major asset if you intend to stream video while wearing these headphones but does require an aptX-LL compatible receiver.
+They're also LDAC-compatible, but this isn't something that we currently test for.
 They also support multi-device pairing, which is handy if you frequently swap between listening to content on your phone and computer.

 These headphones don't support any non-Bluetooth wireless connections.

-These headphones come with both a USB-A to USB-C charging cable as well as a 5.2 ft 1/8” TRRS analog cable that provides full audio and microphone support for most gaming setups.
+These headphones come with both a USB-A to USB-C charging cable as well as a 5.2 ft 1/8” TRS audio cable.
+Both cables only allow you to receive audio, and you can't use their integrated microphone solely over a wired connection.

-The Shure AONIC 50 provide full audio and microphone compatibility with Xbox One consoles when you plug their 1/8” TRRS cable into a controller.
+The Shure AONIC 50 only receives audio when you plug their 1/8” TRS cable into an Xbox One controller.

 The Sony WH-1000XM3 Wireless are better headphones for mixed usage than the Shure AONIC 50 Wireless.
 The Sony are more comfortable and can be carried around more easily due to their folding ear cups.
 They also provide a more consistent, well-balanced default listening experience as well as a substantially more effective ANC system, which dramatically lowers the volume of everything from plane and bus engines to the high-pitched hum of an AC unit.
 The Sony| Headphones Connect app offers a much broader range of options than the ShurePlus Play app, although the Sony's graphic EQ is less adjustable than the Shure four-point parametric EQ.
 The Shure also have an easier-to-use control scheme as well as aptX-LL compatibility.